-In anticipation of the Horns and Red Raiders getting together in Lubbock we go all the way back to forty freaking years ago and an epic UT/Tech matchup.
+In anticipation of the Horns and Red Raiders getting together in Lubbock we go all the way back to forty plus years ago and an epic UT/Tech matchup.

 Get ready for four minutes of awesome kids.